dylwedma11748/omnis-bot/docs/pricing.md

 <details>
     <summary>I've linked my accounts/increased my pledge, but still haven't recieved my benefits.
 What's going on?</summary>
     <p class="pricing-description">Omnis refreshes it's Patreon subscriptions every 60 seconds.
 If you still aren't recieving your benefits after that, then Patreon's servers may be under maintenance.
-Give in another try in a few minutes, if is still doesn't work, reach out to me!</p>
+Give it another try in a few minutes, if it still doesn't work, reach out to me!</p>
 </details>